Southclaws/ScavengeSurvive/README.md

 spawns in it or completely mod it into a new gamemode, I would love to see what creations are made!
 Please publish all bug fixes in order to benefit everyone.

+### Don't Be Selfish

+When you fix something, don't keep it to yourself.
+This is an open source project.
+An important part of open source is sharing, that's why this code is free of charge and available to all.

+Please respect this.
+Feel free to keep your unique features private, just submit *all* fixes to the base code as pull requests or just email them to me.

 ## Setup